 The final exam for this class is comprehensive and it will occur on the last Friday of class.
-It will take about two to three hours and will cover all the material covered in the class with an emphasis on the last week's assignments.
+The exam will cover all the material covered in the class, with an emphasis on the last week's assignments that haven't yet been tested.